DataEngineersNZ/dbt-snowflake-datops-utils/docs/macros_unit_tests.md

 {% docs unit_test_description %}
-    describes the atomic unit test that need to be run:
+    This macro describes an atomic unit test that is executed when running 'dbt test'.

     example: